 A: It is not possible to predict who will develop BIA-ALCL.
-It has occurred in women who have a history of textured breast devices for both cosmetic and reconstructive purposes and has occurred in women with both saline and silicone implants.
+It has occurred in women who have a history of textured breast implants for both cosmetic and reconstructive purposes and has occurred in women with both saline and silicone implants.
 The following are the current risk factors for BIA-ALCL based on published data and research:

 Q: Should healthy patients have their implants removed prophylactically?

 A: The FDA does not suggest additional screening or removal of implants for women that are not having symptoms.

 Q: Should women with breast implants be screened for BIA-ALCL?